fabiommendes/boxed/README.rst

 The downside is that both inputs and outputs must be JSON-compatible (i.e., they must be composed of basic types such as numbers, strings, lists and dicts.
-Besides that, the target function itself must be a Python callable living in a public namespace: the JSON serializer just sends the function full qualified name to the sandbox and import this function there.
+Besides that, the target function itself must be a Python callable living in a public namespace.
+The JSON serializer just sends the function full qualified name to the sandbox and import this function there.

 ::